King William II was born to William Duke of Normandy

 William faced a new rebellion against his rule.
 This new rebellion was led by Robert Mowbray.
 William marched north, defeated Mowbray and imprisoned him.

 The Council of Rockingham

-This was held to try to settle the ongoing disputes between William and Anselem of Bec.
+This was held to try to settle the ongoing disputes between King William II and Anselem of Bec.
 The Council was unsuccessful.

 Robert Curthose decided to join the first Crusade and in order to raise money for the venture he leased Normandy to William for 10,000 marks.

 William and Anselem of Bec had another disagreement and Anselem left England for Rome.
 William confiscated the Archbishop’s lands.